mertcicekci0/GreenLedger/README.md

 ## 🤝 **Contributing**

-We welcome contributions to the RWA Investment Platform!
+We welcome contributions to the GreenLedger Marketplace!
 Here's how to get started:

 ### **Development Workflow**